Kashawn Aitcheson: International play

-On April 16, 2024, Aitcheson was selected to represent Canada at the 2024 IIHF World U18 Championships.
+On April 16, 2024, Aitcheson was selected to represent the Canada under-18 team at the 2024 World U18 Championships.
 During the tournament he recorded one goal and two assists in seven games and won a gold medal.

+In December 2025, he was selected to represent the junior team at the 2026 World Junior Championships.
+During the tournament he recorded one goal and three assists in seven games and won a bronze medal.